HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-#6 Enums and Annotations
+#6 ENUMS AND ANNOTATIONS
 ## 30. Use enums instead of _int_ constants
 Enums are classes that export one instance for each enumeration constant via a public static final field.
 Clients can not create instances or extend them.
 They are a generalization of singletons(Item 3)
 They are compile-time type safe.